 He has worked in finance for Morgan Stanley and Merrill Lynch, among other companies.
-He is also member of the 2019 leadership program at the University of Virginia’s Sorensen Institute for Political Leadership.
+He is also a member of the 2019 leadership program at the University of Virginia’s Sorensen Institute for Political Leadership.

 He said his decision to run for office comes from lessons learned while in the Marines, including the importance of serving others and of duty to his community.